 James Ross 1835 - 1871

-He took over the many roles his father had in the settlement, such as Sheriff, and pursued his education at the University of Toronto.
-James graduated with honors and later achieved his master’s degree from the University of Toronto.
+James took over the many roles his father had in the settlement, such as Sheriff.
+He pursued his education at the University of Toronto, graduating with honors and later receiving his master’s degree from the same University.
 While he was in Toronto, James married Margaret Smith and had five children with her.
-Later he moved back to the settlement to handle some family matters with his father’s ageing condition. |
+He later moved back to the settlement to handle some family matters presented by his father’s ageing condition. |

 In 1869, James and his family moved back to the Settlement where he became involved in local politics.
-He represented the English settlers in many disputes with the French community, and believed that people needed to cooperate in order to avoid conflict.
+He was nominated by the Anglophone-Métis community to represent their concerns during the Convention of forty, a series of meetings split evenly between the French and English parishes.
+James believed that people needed to cooperate in order to avoid conflict.
 His Scottish-Metis background likely left him in a difficult position as political conflicts took on an increasingly ethnic dimension, and James became a leading moderate voice.
-His actions and beliefs put him in opposition to those who used to support him, and he was blacklisted from the Canadian Party. |
+His identity and beliefs put him in opposition to those who used to support him, and he was blacklisted from the Canadian Party.

 |